 - \ Repave Roller Hockey Rink

-- \ Install walking path around park
+- \ Install walking path

 - \ Install camera with signs

 - \ Update amphitheater

 The next steps would be to then seek new partners and funders to support specific improvements.
-The City of Flint can continue to find in-kind ways to leverage support such as provide letters of support and assist with grant initiatives.
+The City can continue to find in-kind ways to leverage support such as providing letters of support and assisting with grant initiatives.